 - 1. Financial contribution in dependence of person. - 2.
-Financial contribution for operation/provision of social services.
+Financial contribution to operation/provision of social services.

 Most of these expenditures are for retirement homes, specialized facilities, social home services and home care services.
-According to the Report on the Social Situation of the Population of the Slovak Republic for 2021, yearly trends of expenditure on these types of social services clearly show that there is an upward trend, regardless of the type of social service, which only confirms the high financial demands for the provision of this type of social services.
-Just as in the number of employees, the highest increase was recorded for nursing service and specialized facilities, namely of more than 21 % of expenditure.
+According to the Report on the Social Situation of the Population of the Slovak Republic for 2021, yearly trends of expenditure on these types of social services clearly show that there is an upward trend, regardless of the kind of social service, which only confirms the high financial demands for the provision of this type of social services.
+Just as in the number of employees, the highest increase was recorded for nursing services and specialized facilities, namely of more than 21

+% of expenditure.
 The highest co-financing was provided to retirement homes, specialized facilities, homes of social services and nursing homes.

-One of the biggest problems in social care provision in Slovakia is the lack of capacity of professional workforce.
-Almost all social providers in Slovakia are reporting the lack of professional care workers as nurses, caregivers, and social workers.
+One of Slovakia's most significant problems in social care provision is the lack of capacity of the professional workforce.
+Almost all social providers in Slovakia report the lack of professional care workers as nurses, caregivers, and social workers.
 There are several reasons for this situation.
-The main reason has financial base - low wages of social services employees in Slovakia and better financial conditions for caregivers in other countries are leading to work migration from Slovakia to counties like Austria, Germany, Netherlands, Switzerland, and Scandinavian countries.
+The main reason is the financial base - low wages of social services employees in Slovakia and better economic conditions for caregivers in other countries are leading to work migration from Slovakia to countries like Austria, Germany, Netherlands, Switzerland, and Scandinavian countries.

-According to Slovak chamber of caregivers there is around 35.000 caregivers from Slovakia working in Austria and thousands in other countries.
-Moreover, Slovak chamber of caregivers is claiming that in Slovakia, there is a lack of 7.000 caregivers in social care facilities and other 7.000 caregivers in home care.
+According to the Slovak Chamber of Caregivers, around 35,000 caregivers from Slovakia work in Austria and thousands in other countries.
+Moreover, the Slovak Chamber of Caregivers claims that in Slovakia, there is a lack of 7,000 caregivers in social care facilities and 7,000 caregivers in home care.

-The current situation with COVID-19 is showing this lack of caregivers and other employees in social services.
-However, this can be a game changer in this area because there is prediction that work migration will slow down this year and next as well.
+The current situation with COVID-19 shows this lack of caregivers and other employees in social services.
+However, this can be a game changer in this area because there is the prediction that work migration will also slow down this year and next.